OmniBrew/sw5e-data/data/weapons/blaster pistol.md

   - Power cell, reload 16
 slots: 0
 ---
-The blaster pistol was a common weapon used by both military personnel and civilians.
-It came in a variety of shapes, sizes, and capabilities.
+The blaster pistol is a common weapon used by both military personnel and civilians.
+It comes in a variety of shapes, sizes, and capabilities.